react-native-google-signin/google-signin/docs/android-guide.md

 #### Getting `DEVELOPER_ERROR` error message on Android when trying to login.

 This is configuration mismatch.
 Make sure that your SHA certificate fingerprint and package name you entered in Firebase are correct.
-Then re-download the `google-services.json` file and put it into your project (usually, the path is `android/app/google-services.json`).
+Then re-download the `google-services.json` file, put it into your project (usually, the path is `android/app/google-services.json`) and rebuild your project.

 You may need to add your SHA certificate fingerprint to your Firebase config.
 Find your SHA1 fingerprint by following the instructions on this post: https://stackoverflow.com/questions/15727912/sha-1-fingerprint-of-keystore-certificate/33479550#33479550.
 Then, go to https://console.firebase.google.com/, select your app, and add the SHA1 value under Project Settings (gear icon in the upper left) -> Your Apps -> SHA certificate fingerprints